Discredited Motherisk hair-testing program harmed vulnerable families: report

-A review of more than 1,200 child welfare cases spanning 25 years has found that a now-discredited hair analysis program in Toronto that tested for drug and alcohol use caused extensive – and potentially irreversible – harm to vulnerable families across Ontario.
+A review of nearly 1,300 child welfare cases spanning 25 years has found that a now-discredited hair analysis program in Toronto that tested for drug and alcohol use caused extensive – and potentially irreversible – harm to vulnerable families across Ontario.

-An independent commission tasked with examining the Motherisk hair-testing program says the child welfare system's reliance on the analysis was "manifestly unfair and harmful" even when it did not substantially affect the outcome of cases.
+An independent commission tasked with examining the Motherisk hair-testing program said Monday the child welfare system's reliance on the analysis was "manifestly unfair and harmful" even when it did not substantially affect the outcome of cases.

-The commission led by provincial court judge Judith Beaman says the tests were imposed by children's aid societies on poor and otherwise vulnerable families and given excessive weight by the organizations and the courts.
+The commission led by retired provincial court judge Judith Beaman said the tests were used to determine parents' credibility and investigate suspicions of substance use.
+The results were given excessive weight by the organizations and the courts, Beaman said.

+"The testing was imposed on parents and other caregivers who were among the poorest and most vulnerable members of our society.
+There was scant regard for due process or their rights to privacy and bodily integrity," she said in a news conference.

+"Most of the parents who were tested were powerless to resist.
+They told us they submitted to the testing under duress, in fear of losing custody of or access to their children.
+In some of the cases we reviewed, parents were told explicitly that this would be the consequence if they did not submit to testing."

-Beaman says the tests had a significant impact on the outcome of 56 cases and seven of those families have obtained legal remedies, with four cases involving children being returned to their parents' care.
+The tests had a significant impact on the outcome of 56 cases and seven of those families have obtained legal remedies, with four cases involving children being returned to their parents' care, Beaman said.

+But for many families, the damage cannot be undone, she said, noting the courts may decide it is not in a child's best interest to go through another upheaval.

+"The decisions we make in child protection are often devastating and irrevocable," she said.
+"That is why it is critical that only reliable evidence and a fair process be used in the service of making those decisions."

 The commission was convened two years ago after another report found the Motherisk program run by Toronto's Hospital for Sick Children fell short of international forensic standards for use in child protection and criminal proceedings, and said the lab "frequently misinterpreted" test results.